World XI vs West Indies T20: Nasser Hussain finds new commentary spot – in the slips cordon

 — Ejaz Wasim Bakhri (@ejazwasim) 31 May 2018

-Even former South African skipper Graeme Smith has raised concerns of the future of Test cricket and said that for the betterment of the game, T20 cricket should be limited to domestic leagues.
+Former South African skipper Graeme Smith had said earlier that, for the well being of Test cricket, T20 cricket should be limited to domestic leagues.
 “I am a big believer that T20 cricket shouldn’t be played at international level.
 Maybe have a World Cup every couple of years but it should be largely a domestic-based format.”

 “Test cricket needs some context, how they get there I don’t know.
 They need to invest in marketing that game a little bit better.
 So much money nowadays go into marketing the T20 game and rightly so because it’s an amazing concept,” he added.